project management

 What I don’t like about ClickUp

-ClickUp has a bigger learning curve than the other 2 systems I mentioned.
+ClickUp has a bigger learning curve than the other systems I mentioned so far.
 I’m also not sure I like the fact that features keep getting added.
 This means that the software can occasionally be slow and buggy.

 Pricing